-Course Objectives: The objectives of this course is to make the student
+Course Objectives: On completion of this Course the student shall be able to

-- To analyse the rectangular composite plates using the analytical methods. - To understand the governing equations for different boundary conditions. - To know the Analytical Solutions for Bending of Rectangular Laminated Plates Using FSDT. - To analyse the composite plates using advanced finite element method. - To analysis of Rectangular Composite Plates using Analytical Methods.
+- Analyse the rectangular composite plates using the analytical methods. - Understand the governing equations for different boundary conditions. - Know the Analytical Solutions for Bending of Rectangular Laminated Plates Using FSDT. - Analyse the composite plates using advanced finite element method. - Analysis of Rectangular Composite Plates using Analytical Methods.